DestrinStorm/GameSelector/README.md

 GameSelector
 ============

-Boardgame selection utillity for a RasPi based kiosk PC
+Boardgame selection utility for a RasPi based kiosk PC